gpitrella/PF-FrontEnd/README.md

 - You can find in `api/index.js`
     + `conn.sync({ force: false })`, switch it between " true " ( if you want reset database in each loaded ) or " false "( if you dont want reset database in each loaded )

-- You can use a testing admin user with login credentials, look inside Api-Users.js to find admin users.
+- You can use a testing admin user with login credentials, look inside Api-Users.js to find admin users and a standard user.
+-

 # Deploy Project